AurelianSpodarec/backup-code-test_spotichip/README.md

 ### Styles

+On a TailwindCSS styles in a folder aren't as used.

+To configure constants or styling of the website, check `tailwind.config.js` file for any configuration.

+Instead of using variables in Scss, tailwindcss does all of that for us, automatic with a good naming convention for styles.

+If needed, we can always write CSS(Scss)

 Because the folders are a mess, I put a prefix to put some order on them for easier redability.

 ```
 /styles